solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/intro/content.md

-Easy Stack clearly separates page navigation from <span id='params-link'></span>.
+Easy Stack clearly separates page navigation from <span id='params-link'> dynamic routing parameters</span>.
 The url pathname is used for navigation in the [application shell](https://developers.google.com/web/fundamentals/architecture/app-shell) while the query string stores the data shell for the current page.
 The data shell is a minimal set of dynamic primitives, which define the current application state.
 It usually consists of user inputs.

 ## The Router component